vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 This example deploys a virtual container host with the following configuration:

-- Specifies the user name and password and a name for the virtual container host.
+- Specifies the user name and password, thumbprint, and a name for the virtual container host.
 - Designates `rp 1` as the resource pool in which to place the virtual container host.
 Note that the resource pool name is wrapped in quotes, because it contains a space.
 Use single quotes if you are using `vic-machine` on a Linux or Mac OS system and double quotes on a Windows system.

 <pre>vic-machine<i>-darwin</i><i>-linux</i><i>-windows</i> create
 --target root:<i>password</i>@<i>esxi_host_address</i>
+--thumbprint <i>certificate_thumbprint</i>
 --compute-resource 'rp 1'
 --name vch1
 </pre>